 Written by A O’Neill, Licensed Pest Management Professional

-What is a bed bug interceptor?
+What is a bed bug interceptor device?

-A bed bug interceptor (also referred to as a pitfall trap or bed bug trap) is basic in design, but is actually one of the most useful devices for detecting and monitoring bed bug infestations.
+A bed bug interceptor (also referred to as a ‘pitfall trap’ or ‘bed bug trap’) is basic in design but is actually one of the most useful devices for detecting and monitoring bed bug infestations.

-These pitfall traps are inexpensive to buy and work 24/7 once they are placed under the furniture legs.
-Although bed bugs can climb various surfaces and will climb up your bed to feed, they are not good at climbing vertical, slippery surfaces.

-So these bed bug traps are designed based on this inability.
+These pitfall traps are inexpensive to buy and work 24/7 once they are placed under bed and furniture legs.
+Although bed bugs can climb various surfaces and will climb up your bed to feed, they are not good at climbing or gripping vertical, slippery surfaces, and bed bug traps are designed based on this inability.

-These plastic devices are dish-shaped, and double-cupped and are available in various sizes to fit under each leg of your bed or other items of furniture.
+These plastic devices are dish-shaped, double-cupped, and available in various sizes to fit under each bed leg or other furniture items and act as a barrier tray.

-How do bed bug interceptors work?
+How do pitfall traps actually work?

 Interceptor traps have an inner wall and an outer wall with a “moat” or “pitfall” in between.
 The outside wall is angled and has a rough surface so the bed bug can easily climb up and over.

 The slick surface of the wall is what stops the bed bugs that have crawled over from other areas of your room from being able to reach the leg of your bed and climb up to feed on you.